Contact The Bicycle Fixer now for a FREE estimate!

 Topeak Joe Blow Max HP

 Of all the things that can go wrong involving your bicycle (besides meeting a hard object), the worst may be theft.
 Bicycle theft has risen dramatically the last 5-10 years for many reasons.
 Some reasons are easier to rectify than others like using an inferior bicycle lock.
 The experts will always caution on where and how to lock it.
 Remember what I mentioned earlier, if you're going to spend big dollars on accessories, spend it on a rechargeable high lumens bicycle headlight and great bicycle lock.
-You can purchase a bicycle lock as a; U-lock; cable with shackle or U-lock; combo lock and padlocks.
-Quality, brand name bicycle U-locks coupled with a thick chain are considered the best deterrent to theft.
-For securing the wheels to the bike, use a bicycle lock that looks like a hub quick-release without the handle.
-Google "bicycle hub locking quick-release".
-Many options will show up.
-One end has a security fitting so regular tools can't remove them.
+You can purchase a bicycle lock as a; U-lock; cable with shackle or U-lock; combo lock or padlocks and a lock that looks like a foldable ruler.

 https://www.youtube.com/watch?v=zQfaFZ5OpOs